dylanfisher/forest/README.md

 - [ ] Add ability to redirect to a page association, not just a string field
 - [ ] Allow menu items to link to reference a page ID in addition to a page path
 - [ ] scope simpleform configuration in engine so that global config doesn't interfere with host app
-- [ ] move admin helper methods to definition in Admin::ForestController to avoid helper methods on the frontend host app
 - [ ] change references to model names and other hard coded names to use I18n
 - [ ] model resource_description should use I18n
 - [ ] better pattern for defining custom status message via I18n